Go Quickstart

 .

-- The main arguments are used for generating the input spec of the Script, and the frontend that you see when running the Script as a standalone app.
+- the frontend that you see when running the Script as a standalone app.

 - Type annotations are used to generate the UI form, and help pre-validate inputs.
 While not mandatory, they are highly recommended.
 You can customize the UI in later steps (but not change the input type!).